chkp-dhouari/CloudGuard-ShiftLeft-CICD/README.md

 ### Git code-scan

-Source-code security and visibility into the risk analysis of projects in Git repositories
+The code-scan blade provides Source-code security and visibility into the risk analysis of projects in Git repositories.

-> shiftleft code-scan -h
+> shiftleft code-scan

 ### iac-assessment

-Scans Infrastructure-as-code templates, enabling DevOps and security teams to identify insecure configurations	shiftleft
+The iac-assessment blade will scan Infrastructure-as-code templates, enabling DevOps and security teams to identify insecure configurations

-> iac-assessment -h
+> shiftleft iac-assessment

 ### image-scan

-Scan container images for security risks and vulnerabilities
+The image-scan blade will scan Docker container images for security risks and vulnerabilities

-> shiftleft image-scan -h
+> shiftleft image-scan